-This project aims to collect 1000-1500 late blight samples from the main potato growing regions in Europe.
+This year the project aims to collect 1500 late blight samples from the main potato growing regions in Europe.
 We wish to capture as much genotypic variation as possible by sampling late blight outbreaks from across the continent.
 Samples are analysed using standardised 12 plex Euroblight SSR genotyping.
 The results will provide insight in the international, national and regional structures of the P. infestans EU population through e.g. the proportion (and dynamics) of the different currently known clonal lineages and unique ‘Other’ genotypes in the population.

 Download the sampling protocol as pdf